More pages in this section

-Robert Dagworthy AM
+Robert Dagworthy AM, RAN (Retired)

 Bob had a career in the Royal Australian Navy, which included command of the Australian Mine Warfare and Patrol Boat Force, Diplomatic appointments, project management and ship comment.
 He has had specialist training in conflict resolution and negotiating practices.
 Since retirement he has served as Treasurer of an RSL sub branch and Secretary of the Tweed Regional Gallery and Margaret Olley Arts Centre.
 He is current Chair of Austrans Pty Ltd. In 1993 he was appointed a Member of the Order of Australia for distinguished services to the RAN and the Australian Defence Force, as Defence Adviser New Delhi.